temporalio/documentation/docs/typescript/production-deploy.md

 Here is a non-exhaustive list of things we recommend doing before you deploy your Temporal app to production.

-Note that this is separate from maintaining a production self-hosted Temporal Cluster, which has [its own checklist](https://docs.temporal.io/docs/server/production-deployment#checklist-for-scaling-temporal).
+Note that this is separate from maintaining a production self-hosted Temporal **Cluster**, which has [its own checklist](https://docs.temporal.io/docs/server/production-deployment#checklist-for-scaling-temporal).

 ## Configure Connections and Namespaces